-- B. All buried steel pipe, whether cathodically protected or not, shall be provided with corrosion monitoring systems, consisting at a minimum of joint bonding of all non-welded joints between sections of steel pipe and adjacent valves and fittings, and two-cable corrosion monitoring stations.
-Corrosion monitoring systems shall be designed by a NACE-certified Cathodic Protection Specialist. - 1.
-Buried ferrous valves that are not connected to steel pipe and that are not located within corrosive soil zones, do not require corrosion monitoring, provided such valves and fittings are coated with fusion bonded-epoxy. - 2.
-Steel pipe sections at drain outfalls which are connected to PVC pipe do not require corrosion monitoring. - C. Bury cable to a minimum depth of 36 inches.
+- A. Design, install, energize, adjust and test sacrificial anode cathodic protection systems and corrosion monitoring stations for all buried ferrous pipe, valves and fittings within the corrosive soil zones designated on the Drawings. - В. - B. All buried ferrous pipe, whether cathodically protected or not, shall be provided with corrosion monitoring systems, consisting at a minimum of joint bonding of all non-welded joints between sections of ferrous pipe and adjacent valves and fittings, and two-cable corrosion monitoring stations.
+Corrosion monitoring systems shall be designed by a NACE-certified Cathodic Protection Specialist.

+- 1. Buried ferrous valves that are not connected to ferrous pipe and that are not located within corrosive soil zones, do not require corrosion monitoring, provided such valves and fittings are coated with fusion bonded-epoxy. - 2.
+Ferrous pipe sections at drain outfalls which are connected to PVC pipe do not require corrosion monitoring. - C. Bury cable to a minimum depth of 36 inches.
 Install without kinks, stresses, defects, nicks or splices.
 Install any above grade cables in rigid galvanized steel conduit. - D. Bury warning tape approximately 12 inches above cable for the entire length of cable. - E. Connect cables to test station with crimped, ring-tongue connectors.
 Identify the origin of all cables terminating in test stations or anode boxes with labels encased in shrink wrap tubing. - F. Install anodes at depth and distance from protected structure in accordance with design provided by NACE-certified designer.
 Bed anodes in compacted native soil and soak with water.
 Do not soak with water until after bedding of the anode and compaction of the soil.

-- G. Joint bonds: - 1.
-Provide metallurgical bonds at non-welded joints between pipe sections, valves or other ferrous components. - 2.
+G. Joint bonds:

+- 1. Provide metallurgical bonds at non-welded joints between pipe sections, valves or other ferrous components. - 2.
 Minimum of two bonds per joint. - 3.
+Allow for total joint displacement of 1⁄2 inch.

+H. Welds:

-Allow for total joint displacement of $\frac{1}{2}$ inch. - H. Welds: - 1.
-Prepare surfaces and perform thermite "cad" welds in accordance with NACE-certified designer's and manufacturer's instructions. - 2.
+- 1. Prepare surfaces and perform thermite "cad" welds in accordance with NACE-certified designer's and manufacturer's instructions. - 2.
 Connections shall be placed a minimum of 3 inches apart.
 Unsuccessful welds shall be abandoned, with original coating repaired, and moved to another prepared surface not less than 3 inches away. - 3.
 Test by striking side of weld nugget with 16-ounce hammer. - 4.
 Coat any bare copper, weld nugget or ferrous material with at least 8 mils of bituminous industrial grade primer.
 Allow coating to cure before repairing any damaged coatings. - 5.
 Apply thermite weld caps to finished welds. - 6.
-Repair any damaged coatings to original condition. - I. Test Stations: - 1.
-Install at all cathodically protected steel piping, valves and fittings. - 2.
+Repair any damaged coatings to original condition.

+I. Test Stations:

+- 1. Install at all cathodically protected steel piping, valves and fittings. - 2.
 Terminate all cables for a given location within the same test station enclosure. - 3.
 Identify all cables as to the originating pipe or structure. - 4.
-Contain minimum of three cables for carrying current from the anode, carrying current to protected structure and monitoring soil-to-structure potential. - 5.
-For single anode installations, connect individual anodes to structure through calibrated shunts. - 6.
+Contain minimum of three cables for carrying current from the anode, carrying current to protected structure and monitoring soil-to-structure potential.

+- 5. For single anode installations, connect individual anodes to structure through calibrated shunts. - 6.
 For multiple anode installations, a cable between the test station and an anode junction box may be used to connect the anode to the structure. - a.
 Connect individual anodes to structures through individual calibrated shunts within junction boxes for current measurement. - b.
 Install individual variable resistors in series with these calibrated shunts. - c.
 Install junction boxes adjacent to and below test stations where required - 7.
 Install flush-to-grade test stations flush to finished grade with 24"x24"x6" reinforced concrete collars, etched with "CP test station". - 8.
 Mount anode terminal boxes to inside wall of structures. - J. Electrically isolate all cathodically protected structures from rebar or other non-protected and extraneous metal.